sbousamra/docs/README.md

 # General approach to DailyProgrammer problems

 #### Input handling function: Function dealing with the input and the formatting of the input into what we want to deal with.
+Use case classes to capture data if possible.

 #### Core solving function: Function dealing with the solving of the problem.